An axiomatic characterization of the Brownian map: Tree gluing and the Brownian map

 Most of this subsection will be devoted to a proof of the following L\'evy net based characterization of the Brownian map.
 At the end of the section, we will explain how to use this result to derive Theorem~\ref{thm::markovmapcharacterization}.

-\begin{theorem} The doubly marked Brownian map measure $\mustwo$ is the unique (infinite) measure on $(\gmsspace^2, \mmsigma^2)$ which satisfies the following properties, where an instance is denoted by $(S,d,\nu,x,y)$. \begin{enumerate} \item Given $(S,d,\nu)$, the conditional law of $x$ and $y$ is that of two i.i.d.\ samples from~$\nu$.
-In other words, the law of the doubly marked surface is invariant under the Markov step in which one ``forgets'' $x$ (or $y$) and then resamples it from the given measure. \item The law of the metric net from $x$ to $y$ (an infinite measure) agrees with the law of an $\alpha$-L\'evy net for some $\alpha \in (1,2)$.
-More precisely: the metric net of $(S,d,x,y)$ can be coupled with the $\alpha$-L\'evy net in such a way that there is a.s.\ a unique homeomorphism between the two doubly marked topological spaces such that under this homeomorphism all of the distinguished left and right geodesics in the L\'evy net map to actual geodesics (of the same length) in $(S,d)$. \item Fix $r>0$ and consider the circle that forms the boundary $\partial \fb{x}{r}$ (an object that is well-defined a.s.\ on the finite-measure event that the distance from $x$ to $y$ is at least $r$).
-Then the inside and outside of $\fb{x}{r}$ (each viewed as an element of $\mmspace^1$) are conditionally independent, given the boundary length of $\partial \fb{x}{r}$ (as defined from the L\'evy net structure). \end{enumerate} \end{theorem}
+\begin{theorem} Up to a positive multiplicative constant, the doubly marked Brownian map measure $\mustwo$ is the unique (infinite) measure on $(\gmsspace^{2,O}, \mmsigmaspho)$ which satisfies the following properties, where an instance is denoted by $(S,d,\nu,x,y)$. \begin{enumerate} \item Given $(S,d,\nu)$, the conditional law of $x$ and $y$ is that of two i.i.d.\ samples from~$\nu$ (normalized to be a probability measure).
+In other words, the law of the doubly marked surface is invariant under the Markov step in which one ``forgets'' $x$ (or~$y$) and then resamples it from the given measure. \item The law on $\treeequivspace$ (real trees with an equivalence relation) induced by the unembedded metric net from $x$ to $y$ (whose law is an infinite measure) by the measurable map defined in Proposition~\ref{prop:equiv_measurable} has the law of an $\alpha$-L\'evy net for some $\alpha \in (1,2)$.
+In other words, the metric net is a.s.\ strongly coalescent (as defined in Section~\ref{subsec:unembedded_measurability}) and the law of the contour function of the leftmost geodesic tree and set of identified points agrees with that of the L\'evy height process used in the $\alpha$-L\'evy net construction.

+\item Fix $r>0$ and consider the circle that forms the boundary $\partial \fb{x}{r}$ (an object that is well-defined a.s.\ on the finite-measure event that the distance from $x$ to $y$ is at least $r$).
+Then the inside and outside of $\fb{x}{r}$ (each viewed as an element of $\mmspace^{1,O}$, with the orientation induced by $S$) are conditionally independent, given the boundary length of $\partial \fb{x}{r}$ (as defined from the L\'evy net structure) and the orientation of $S$.
+Moreover, the conditional law of the outside of $\fb{x}{r}$ does not depend on $r$. \end{enumerate} \end{theorem}